madphysicist/imprint/doc/reference/tag_api.rst

 XML attributes are supplied to the :py:meth:`~TagDescriptor.start` and :py:meth:`~TagDescriptor.end` methods of a :py:class:`TagDescriptor` as the second argument.
-The inputs are transformed into a vanilla :py:class:`dict`, which is used for both methods.
-The dictionaries are meant to be treated as read-only, but this is actually not a requirement, meaning that technically :py:meth:`~TagDescriptor.start` can modify what :py:meth:`~TagDescriptor.end` sees.
-The dictionaries will not include any attributes that are not listed in the :py:attr:`~TagDescriptor.required` and :py:attr:`~TagDescriptor.optional` elements of the :py:class:`TagDescriptor`.
+The inputs are presented to both methods as a vanilla :py:class:`dict`.
+The dictionary are meant to be treated as read-only, but this is not a requirement, meaning that technically :py:meth:`~TagDescriptor.start` can modify what :py:meth:`~TagDescriptor.end` sees.
+The dictionary is filtered to exclude any attributes that are not listed in the :py:attr:`~TagDescriptor.required` and :py:attr:`~TagDescriptor.optional` elements of the :py:class:`TagDescriptor`.